 How to get to the Amalfi Coast from Rome

-Getting to the Amalfi Coast is not as simple as you would like to think.
+Getting to the Amalfi Coast is not as simple as you’d like to think.

-On my trip, I ended up catching a train from Rome, followed by a taxi, then another train, and then another taxi to my hotel in Sorrento.
+On my trip, I ended up catching a train from Rome, followed by a taxi, then another train, followed by another taxi to my hotel in Sorrento.

 Something like that.
-I was exhausted by the time I got to Sorrento.
+I felt exhausted by the time I arrived in Sorrento.

-Remember when you’re in a strange land, it’s hard to know where you are.
+Remember when you’re in a foreign land, it’s hard to know where you are.
 Bus stops are confusing, and so are train stations.

 Most international travelers are likely to first arrive at Rome Airport.
-A better option is to try and fly into Naples Airport from Rome if possible.
-This could be more expensive though.
+A better option could be to try and fly into Naples Airport from Rome if possible.

-If you want to splurge a bit, you can take a private car to get you to Sorrento.
+If you want to splurge a bit, you can take a private car to take you to Sorrento.

 The alternative is taking another train or bus into Sorrento.